vekatze/neut/book/src/modality-and-memory.md

 ## Desugaring the Two Operations

-We've seen the two constructs `let-on` and `*e`.
+We've seen the two constructs `on` and `*e`.
 Though they might have initially appeared a bit artificial, they are in fact straightforward applications of the box modality.

 ### Desugar: Borrowing

-We can now desugar `let-on` as follows:
+We can now desugar `on` as follows:

 ```neut
 let x on y, z = e1;